Topological equivariant coarse K-homology: Introduction

 \section{Introduction}

 Let $G$ be a group.
-In this paper we construct and study several versions of $G$-equivariant coarse homology theories (see the list \eqref{qefefewfefqff} below) which are equivariant analogs of the coarse topological $K$-homology $K\!\cX$ constructed in \cite{buen}.
-They depend on the choice of a pair $\tilde \bK\subseteq \tilde \bC$ of a unital $C^{*}$-category $\tilde \bC$ with $G$-action and an invariant ideal $\tilde \bK$.
-They further depend on the choice of a homological functor $\Homol \colon \nCcat\to \bM$, where the main example is the $K$-theory of possibly non-unital $C^{*}$-categories $\Kcat \colon \nCcat\to \Sp$.
+In this paper we construct and study several versions of $G$-equivariant coarse homology theories listed in \eqref{qefefewfefqff} below which are equivariant analogs of the coarse topological $K$-homology $K\!\cX$ constructed in \cite{buen}.
+They depend on the choices of a coefficient $C^{*}$-category $ \bC$ with $G$-action and a homological functor $\Homol \colon \nCcat\to \bM$.
+The main example of a homological functor is the $K$-theory functor for possibly non-unital $C^{*}$-categories $\Kcat \colon \nCcat\to \Sp$.

 The present paper focusses on those details of the construction of the homology theories which are related {to} coarse geometry.
-For the results about $C^{*}$-categories going into the construction and the notion of a homological functor we refer to the companion papers \cite{cank,crosscat} which were partly written to provide the background for the present paper.
+For the results about $C^{*}$-categories going into the construction and the notion of a homological functor we refer to the companion papers \cite{cank}, \cite{crosscat} which were partly written to provide the background for the present paper.
+In addition, the main definitions and facts will be recalled in Section \ref{qergijfioqrfqwedwedqwdq}.

-{One of the main applications} of these coarse homology theories (in particular of $\Kcat \bC\cX^{G}_{c}$) considered in the present paper is the verification of the CP-condition \cite[Def.\ 1.8]{desc} for the functors on the orbit category of $G$ defined in \cite[Def.\ 17.15]{cank}.
+{One of the main applications} of the coarse homology theory $\Kcat \bC\cX^{G}_{c}$ introduced in the present paper is the verification of the CP-condition \cite[Def.~1.8]{desc} for the functors on the orbit category of $G$ defined in \cite[Def.\ 19.12]{cank}.
 As shown in \cite{desc} this CP-condition implies split-injectivity results for assembly maps.
 This application will be discussed in some detail in this introduction further below.
 For further applications to index theory we refer to \cite{indexclass,bl}.
+The results of the present paper are the crucial technical input for the discussion of equivariant Paschke duality in \cite{bel-paschke}.